Resources - 2013-2014

 - Registration forms - which one to use?

-to New Students (PDF)
+Information for New Students (PDF)

-to Returning Students (PDF)
+Information for Returning Students (PDF)

 United posts course registration materials online.
 Visit the Registration